Scysta/pink-panic.nvim/README.md

-A Lush Theme for Neovim.
+# Pink Panic - A Lush Theme for Neovim.
 ===

-See: http://git.io/lush.nvim for more information on Lush and a helper script to setup your repo clone.
+A pretty pink colorscheme for Neovim made with Lush, born in the despair of not finding cute light themes.
+It may not be the easiest on the eyes, but I think it's really pretty.

+I hope you like it!